pymupdf/PyMuPDF-Optional-Material/docs/displaylist.rst

 1. as a caching-mechanism to reduce parsing of a page
 2. as a data structure in multi-threading setups, where one thread parses the page and another one renders pages.
 This aspect is currently not supported by PyMuPDF.

-A ``DisplayList`` is populated with objects from a page usually by executing :meth:`Page.getDisplayList`.
+A display list is populated with objects from a page, usually by executing :meth:`Page.getDisplayList`.
 There also exists an independent constructor.

 "Replay" the list (once or many times) by invoking one of its methods :meth:`~DisplayList.run`, :meth:`~DisplayList.getPixmap` or :meth:`~DisplayList.getTextPage`.